-Source: Adapted by Deloitte Access Economics from the Liquid Blu Master Planning Report
+Source: Adapted by Deloitte Access Economics from the Liquid But Master Planning Report

 Additionally, the design of the integrated precinct is optimised through avoiding capital costs (of approximately \$7.6 million) through the consolidation of certain aquatic facilities and whitewater facilities.
-Consolidated facilities include:4
+Consolidated facilities include:

 - Water Play Splash Pad

-- Water Play Splash Pad Concourse
+- Water Play Splagn Pad Concourse

 - Waterslide

 - Specific components of the administration building and retail facilities

 - Provision of an access road.

 Through consolidation of the facilities, administrative and salary cost synergies have been realised.
-Compared to if the facilities were developed separately, administrative costs are reduced by 5% and salary costs reduced by approximately \$140,000 per year.5
+Compared to in the facilities were developed separately, administrative costs are reduced by 5% and salary costs reduced by approximately \$140,000 per year.

 The precinct will also generate additional revenue through inclusion of retail rental space, café and other merchandising facilities.
-Some parts of the precinct will be used for multiple purposes (that could further increase utilisation)6, such as running skills workshops and training in multipurpose rooms onsite.
-Whist this is not included explicitly due to a lack of specific data (and this being a conceptual design), an upside sensitivity has been conducted to capture higher utilisation.
+Some parts of the precinct will be used for multiple purposes (that could further increase utilisation), such as QFES running skills workshops and training in multiple pose rooms onsite.
+Whist this is not included explicitly due to a lack of specific data (and this being a conceptual design), an upside sensitivity has been conducted to capture higher putilisation.